-32. Duke Mulberry and IMC-Agrico are proper "applicants" for purposes of pursuing a determination of need proceeding under Section 403.519, Florida Statutes, because the EWG will be a "public utility" subject to FERC regulation under the Federal Power Act, and therefore also a "regulated electric company" within the meaning of Sections 403.503(13) and 403.519, Florida Statutes.
+34. Duke New Smyrna is a proper "applicant" for purposes of pursuing a determination of need proceeding under Section 403.519, Florida Statutes, because, as an EWG, Duke New Smyrna will be a "public utility" subject to FERC regulation under the Federal Power Act, and therefore also a "regulated electric company" within the meaning of Sections 403.503(13) and 403.519, Florida Statutes.
 Moreover, policy considerations mitigate strongly in favor of allowing such a "merchant plant" applicant to proceed under Section 403.519 and the Siting Act.
-It will provide needed capacity and associated reliability benefits at no risk to ratepayers, because the applicant will take all of the economic risk associated with the investment at the same time it introduces needed competition and lower prices into the wholesale market.
+Duke New Smyrna's proposed Plant will provide needed capacity and associated reliability benefits at no risk to ratepayers, because the applicant will take all of the economic risk associated with the investment at the same time it introduces needed competition and lower prices into the wholesale market.